Janet Gough

 I give illustrated talks on church heritage to many different audiences and I’m an accredited Lecturer on the Directory of Lecturers of the Arts Society (formerly NADFAS).

-I have given five evening talks at the V&A, here exploring the remarkable 15 or so medieval cloisters still serving English cathedral churches despite Henry VIII’s Dissolution of the Monasteries. - https://www.vam.ac.uk/event/b8kME2xG/cloisters-remarkable-cathedral-survivors
+I have given five live talks at the V&A, here exploring the remarkable 15 or so medieval cloisters still serving English cathedral churches despite Henry VIII’s Dissolution of the Monasteries. - https://www.vam.ac.uk/event/b8kME2xG/cloisters-remarkable-cathedral-survivors

 I can be commissioned to deliver bespoke talks and tours on subjects relating to church buildings and their history, sustainability, future use and funding.